-Decision: In AC 2020-2021 the target was met.
-Based on analysis of the AC 2020-2021 results, the faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-The Department Chair and Coordinator of Graduate Studies for Music will provide Professional Development in order to strengthen the understanding of graduate committee responsibilities and expectations.
-The Graduate Advisor will also encourage all graduate students to enroll in MUS or MUED 5400 Special Problems in their penultimate semester to focus on research/writing skills.
+Based on analysis of the AC 2020-2021 results, the faculty made the following changes in AC 2021-2022 to drive the cycle of improvement.
+The faculty more evenly distributed committee work, and the Department Chair and Coordinator of Graduate Studies for Music gave more guidance to current Graduate Faculty to strengthen the understanding of graduate committee responsibilities and expectations.
+The Coordinator of Graduate Studies also encouraged all graduate students to enroll in MUS or MUED 5400 Special Problems in their penultimate semester to focus on research/writing skills.
+These changes improved the student's ability to conduct research, comprehend scholarly readings, and apply this knowledge in their preparation of a scholarly document, thereby continuing to push the cycle of improvement forward.